appy-spec/InstaStay/README.md

 # InstaStay-MERN Stack

-This project is an Airbnb clone built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This project is an accomodation platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 Below are some screenshots of the application.

 ## Prerequisites